-Under the leadership of the HEA Board of Directors, the Hawaii Education Association will use funding to support teacher recruitment and retention in Hawaii public schools:
+Under the leadership of the HEA Board of Directors, the Hawaii Education Association will use funding to support Hawaii high school students who are aspiring teachers, therefor supporting overall teacher recruitment and retention in Hawaii public schools:

-- Collaborate with the Hawaii DOE and Hawaii Charter Schools to develop new Teaching as a Career (TAAC) clubs, CTE Education Pathways, and Education Academies on public high school campuses; - Provide financial and leadership support for existing Hawaii DOE and Charter School TAAC clubs, CTE Education Pathways, and Education Academies on public high school campuses; - Incorporate the work of the national organization Educators Rising in bringing expertise and excitement to high school students aspiring to become educators by sponsoring EdRising membership for interested Hawaii clubs, academies, and pathways; - Provide scholarships to Hawaii public high school students in TAAC clubs, academies, and pathways to attend the national EdRising Conference to connect with other exemplary students who are also future teachers; - Incorporate the work of subject matter experts in the Model Code of Ethics for Educators which connect TAAC clubs, academies, and pathways with teacher preparation programs and the public high schools they serve to create Communities of Care to support the well-being of emerging teachers; - Conduct a TAAC Symposium on Oahu, Kauai, Maui, and Hawaii Island to highlight the importance of education as a profession, spotlight the work of
+- Collaborate with the Hawaii DOE and Hawaii Charter Schools to develop new Teaching as a Career (TAAC) clubs, CTE Education Pathways, and Education Academies on public high school campuses; - Provide financial and leadership support for existing Hawaii DOE and Charter School TAAC clubs, CTE Education Pathways, and Education Academies on public high school campuses; - Provide scholarships to Hawaii public high school students in TAAC clubs, academies, and pathways who plan to enroll in Hawaii educator preparation programs to become licensed teachers; - Conduct a statewide TAAC Symposium to highlight the importance of education as a profession, spotlight the work of TAAC students and teacher sponsors, and inspire other students to choose education as a career.
+This symposium will also connect high school students with faculty and teacher candidates in Hawaii teacher preparation programs to form a connection for our "grow your own" future teachers. - Provide scholarships to Hawaii students who are enrolled in or have completed a Hawaii state approved educator preparation program who are employed in a Hawaii public school and to public high school students intending to become educators who are participating in a dual enrollment program at their high school in collaboration with a Hawaii institution of higher education;

-- TAAC students and teacher sponsors, and inspire other students to choose education as a career.
-These symposia will also connect high school students with faculty and teacher candidates in Hawaii teacher preparation programs to form a connection for our "grow your own" future teachers. - Provide scholarships to Hawaii students who are enrolled in or have completed a Hawaii state approved educator preparation program who are employed in a Hawaii public school and to public high school students intending to become educators who are participating in a dual enrollment program at their high school in collaboration with a Hawaii institution of higher education; - Create and disseminate a brochure to public high school and university students highlighting routes to becoming an educator in Hawaii public schools. - Associated administrative cost of the grant activities. - 2.
-Provide a projected annual timeline for accomplishing the results or outcomes of the service;
+- Create and disseminate a brochure to public high school and university students highlighting routes to becoming an educator in Hawaii public schools. - Associated administrative cost of the grant activities. - 2.
+Provide a projected annual timeline for accomplishing the results or outcomes of the service:

-School Year 2023-2024
+School Year 2024-2025

-- August 2023 Provide scholarships to students who are preparing or have completed a preparation program which will enable them to become licensed teachers in Hawaii's public schools. - September 2023 Provide tuition support for Hawaii public high schools which have partnerships with University of Hawaii system campuses dual enrollment programs for early college credit for high school students intending to become teachers in Hawaii public schools. - November 2023 Conduct an annual TAAC Symposium in each county for TAAC clubs and high schools with Education Pathway or Academy programs of study.
-Incorporate Educators Rising and Model Code of Ethics for Educators experts for the formation of Communities of Care within the clubs, pathways, and academies.
-These experts will continue to work with the clubs, academies, and pathways through the school year. - December 2023 Provide grants to TAAC clubs and schools with Education Pathway or Academy programs of study. - January 2024 Create and disseminate a brochure to public high school and university students highlighting the importance and routes to becoming an educator in Hawaii public schools. - February 2024- Deploy scholarship applications for Hawaii high school students and teacher sponsors to attend the Educators Rising annual summer conference. - March 2024- Award Educators Rising scholarships for a team of students and teachers from each county to attend the annual conference.

-3. Describe its quality assurance and evaluation plans for the request.
+- August 2024 Provide scholarships to students who are enrolled in or have completed a preparation program which will enable them to become licensed teachers in Hawaii's public schools. - November 2024 Conduct an annual TAAC Symposium for TAAC clubs and high schools with Education Pathway or Academy programs of study. - December 2024 Provide grants to TAAC clubs and schools with Education Pathway or Academy programs of study. - January 2025 Create and disseminate a brochure to public high school and university students highlighting the importance and routes to becoming an educator in Hawaii public schools. - 3.
+Describe its quality assurance and evaluation plans for the request.
 Specify how the applicant plans to monitor, evaluate, and improve their results; and